samcoh/206_Final_Project/README.md

 DATA SOURCES:
   The data sources I use for this program is IMDB http://www.imdb.com.
 I crawl a variety of different pages on this website to collect all the information I need to run the program.
+Also make sure you have the packages in requirement.txt so you are able to run the program.

 INFORMATION NEEDED TO RUN PROGRAM: